khakhalin/carsharing101/02_relocations.md

 Above is a version of the same graph as before, but for a scenario where cars are very expensive (50 rather than 20 €/day in CM2 costs), but the relocations are very cheap (3 rather than 20 €/relo, accounting for electricity costs and amortization, see Appendix).
 The non-linear dip for small stations is gone; there is still a clear threshold, but this threshold is now way smaller, at 4 rather than 8 rentals a day (one direction).
 In other words:

 > [!TIP]
-> If autonomous relocations are ever available, they will make free-floating car-sharing more profitable, and more accessible, as operators will be able to cover smaller, less popular stations.
+> If autonomous relocations ever become available, they will make free-floating car-sharing more profitable, and more accessible, as operators will be able to cover smaller, less popular stations.

 # 2.2 Several stations